-- 3) The spacing between manholes serving a building sewer - a) 24 inches or less in size shall not exceed 90 m, and - b) over 24 inches in size shall not exceed 150 m.

-4) The developed length of a building sewer between the building and the first manhole to which the building sewer connects shall not exceed 75 m.
+- 2) The spacing between manholes serving a building sewer - a) of NPS 24 or less shall not exceed 90 m, and - b) over NPS 24 shall not exceed 150 m. - 3) The developed length of a building sewer between the building and the first manhole to which the building sewer connects shall not exceed 75 m. - 4) Where a building sewer connects to another building sewer other than by a manhole, the developed length between the building and the building sewer to which it connects shall not exceed 30 m.

-- 5) Where a building sewer connects to another building sewer other than by a manhole, the developed length between the building and the building sewer to which it connects shall not exceed 30 m. - 6) Cleanouts that allow rodding in one direction only shall be installed to permit rodding in the direction of flow.
+5) Cleanouts that allow rodding in one direction only shall be installed to permit rodding in the direction of flow.